DV

 What is the difference between JEPI and QYLD?

-JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call strategy, while QYLD (Global X Nasdaq 100 Covered Call ETF) tracks NASDAQ 100 with a covered call approach.
+JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach, while QYLD (Global X Nasdaq 100 Covered Call ETF) tracks NASDAQ 100 with a covered call approach.
 They are issued by JPMorgan and Global X respectively.

 Can I hold both JEPI and QYLD?